blocksense-network/blocksense-infra-test/libs/sdk/README.md

 ## SDK Macro

-The oracle macro main purpose is to wrap everything related to WASM and WIT, so that implementing oracle scripts using rust is more straight forward.
+The oracle macro's main purpose is to wrap everything related to WASM and WIT, so that implementing oracle scripts using rust is more straightforward.

 Usage: